Sewage Treatment Plants - PRODUCTS

 2 Versus 3 Stage Waste Water Systems

 In 3 stage wastewater systems, the sewage is first settled to remove the gross solids and then biologically treated in an aerated biozone, consisting of rotating discs, or air injection, with a final settlement stage to remove the fine solids.
 The effluent is discharged, on average, 95% clean, to a land drainage system or watercourse, (subject to Local Authority and Environment Agency Consents).
-The FALCON is an example of this system.
+The Apex is an example of this system.

 In a 2 stage wastewater system, the sewage goes directly to the aerated biozone where solids are digested along with the pollutants in the liquid part of the effluent.
 The liquor then transfers to the clarification chamber where it separates into clear water and solids which are returned to the biozone for re-digestion.
 The VORTEX is an example of this system.

 Maintenance and emptying is required at regular intervals, depending on the percentage occupancy and the plant design loads.
 This interval varies from plant to plant and many manufacturers claim extended intervals that are not possible in practise.

 There are many variants of packaged plants available on the market; the Apex® and VORTEX® are only two of them.
 The VORTEX® low energy sewage treatment plant is the lowest cost, lowest electricity use and highest quality effluent electric treatment system in the UK, but if your site has intermittent use, it may not be suitable.

 Non-Electric Waste Water Systems

 The non-electric treatment process uses natural air currents to power the process.
 The FILTERPOD sewage treatment plant system is an example of this type of sewage treatment system and is a UK design.
 They don't need spare parts as there are no blowers, pumps, diffusers or pipework to replace.
 They also save around 0.5 tonnes of Carbon Dioxide emissions per house per year, reducing greenhouse gases.
 They are very suitable for intermittent use.

 Non-electric sewage treatment systems are the future for small scale sewage treatment.
 They also have a solar-powered option.